sindresorhus/got/readme.md

 Request headers.

 Existing headers will be overwritten.
-Headers set to `null` will be omitted.
+Headers set to `undefined` will be omitted.

 ###### isStream